Dermatologist Launches New Concept in High Growth Suburb

 Because Dr. K was buying a completely empty space, he needed to convert the area into a functional medical office.

 Fortunately, the PRG agent working with Dr. K had launched a Medical Services Organization about a year prior to this search.
-The goal was to bring together lenders, contractors, architects, consultants, and agents that could support each other’s clients.
+The goal was to bring together lenders, contractors, architects, consultants, and agents who could support each other’s clients.
 PRG prides itself on being extremely discriminating with network connections.
-The brokerage only introduces clients to high quality industry contacts with whom there is a work history and track record of excellence.
+The brokerage only introduces clients to high-quality industry contacts with whom there is a work history and track record of excellence.
 The Medical Services Organization was launched to foster the working relationships within that network.

-Dr. K’s PRG agent referred him to an architect from the Medical Services Organization that had worked on over 100 locations nationwide.
+Dr. K’s PRG agent referred him to an architect from the Medical Services Organization who had worked on over 100 locations nationwide.
 However, Dr. K chose an outside space planner instead and the path to opening became less certain.

 Unfortunately, the space planner had no experience measuring a space, converting those measurements into a CAD file, or designing a floor plan.

 With PRG advocating for Dr. K, the space planner hired an architect with the skills and experience needed to design a floor plan.
 All the while, Dr. K’s agent was negotiating with the landlord for the extra time it would take to open after these significant delays.